-Sunscreens and sunblocks are regulated by the Food and Drug Administrations.
+Sunscreens and sunblocks are regulated by the Food and Drug Administration.
 There are primarily two types of sunscreens - Chemical and Mineral sunscreen.
 Originally, the FDA was primarily only worried about sunburn due to its potential risk of skin cancers.
-So in doing their research, they approved14 molecules as safe against sunburn from UVB rays.
-In more recent years, the FDA has determined that long term exposure to UVA rays is not only just good for a suntan, but rather can cause trouble down the road too, so they have since approved two molecules for UVA protection - zinc oxide (mineral blocker) and avobenzone (chemical filter).
+So in doing their research, they approved molecules as safe against sunburn from UVB rays.
+In more recent years, the FDA has determined that long-term exposure to UVA rays is not only just good for a suntan but can cause trouble down the road too, so they have since approved two molecules for UVA protection - zinc oxide (mineral blocker) and avobenzone (chemical filter).

 Chemical sunscreens are just that - a screen.
 They filter the rays that are absorbed by our bodies’ melanin.
 Mineral sunscreen is an actual blocker forming a physical barrier that reflects the rays.
 Both chemical and mineral sunscreens protect the skin before harmful radiation can be absorbed by our cell’s DNA.
 The FDA also regulates the labeling of sunscreen to ensure transparency in its function.
 Always look for sunscreen protection that is broad-spectrum with SPF 15 or higher and water-resistant (up to 40 minutes) or very water-resistant (up to 80 minutes).